Norway: Bergen & Sognefjord Hiking Tour

-Six nights; seven days of moderately challenging hikes through lush valleys, fjords, and mountain ranges in one of the world’s most beautiful countries.
+Six nights; six days of moderately challenging hikes through lush valleys, fjords, and mountain ranges in one of the world’s most beautiful countries.

 WHY THIS TRIP?